 - These cookies have a hint of almond flavouring which complements the cherries and chocolate.
 Cherries and chocolate are a favourite flavour combination that I use often.

 If you love that combo too, try this Gluten-free Cherry Chocolate Skillet Cookie, these Chocolate Cherry Chia Oatmeal Bars, or Chocolate Cherry Almond Energy Bites.
 They're all delicious and best of all, they're all gluten-free!

 Let's make a quick batch of healthy oatmeal cookies with chocolate chips!

 - rolled oats: use certified gluten-free rolled oats, if necessary

 - oat flour: make it yourself by grinding rolled oats in a blender.
 Measure the oat flour AFTER you grind the oats, not before

 - coconut sugar: has a lower-glycemic index than regular sugar so it won't spike your blood sugar in the same way.
 It also has a flavour similar to brown sugar.
-I reduced the sugar in this recipe.
-I found that the dried cherries and chocolate added plenty of sweetness.
+Dried cherries and chocolate added plenty of sweetness.